KOTORCommunityPatches/K1_Community_Patch/README.md

 * Fred Tetra - For KOTOR Tool
 * tk102 - For DLGEditor and K-GFF
 * JdNoa/Dashus - For DeNCS
-* stoffe - For TSLPatcher
+* stoffe - For TSLPatcher/ChangeEdit/TalkEd
 * bead-v - For MDLEdit and KOTORMax
 * ndix UR - For TGA2TPC, TPCView, and MDLOps v1.0+
 * seedhartha - For KOTORBlender fork for Blender 2.8+